gds32571/wwlln/README.md

 The csv flag lets you export data into csv format file.
 Includes example csv file that can be imported on Google maps.

+Added code to save data intoa SQLite database for subsequent query.

+### createtable.py
+   Creates the SQL database tables required by the program

+### export_to_csv.sh
+   An editable file to export data from SQL into a CSV file for Google maps.

 Worth playing with if you are trying out the Home Assistant component.